DavidOrchard/todo-jersey/README.md

 *** MongoDB ***

 Reasonable.
-My complaints are about inability to easily convert JSON or beans to BSON
+My complaints are about inability to easily convert JSON or annotated POJOs to BSON.
+I would have thought it would be incredibly common to do that, but I had to write a Todo2DBObject and DBObject2Todo converters.
+That's frankly awful to have to manually edit 2 functions every time an attribute is added/changed/deleted on the type.

 *** Twilio ***